pamattei/miwae/README.md

 # MIWAE

-Here are som implementations of the MIWAE method for handling missing data with deep generative modelling.
+Here are implementations of the MIWAE method for handling missing data with deep generative modelling.

 This is based on the following paper: